How to stop Binge Eating with these 9 helpful steps

 By keeping a mood journal, you can note how you are feeling when you binge.
 Over time you will notice a pattern.
 You can see what is the driving emotion for you.

-Low self-esteem may play a factor as well as your general mental health.
+Low self-esteem may play a factor as well as any mental health conditions.

 Take your time writing out your journal.
 Ponder the day and the events and how you felt.